Please add keywords into the search field and adjust the filters to see relevant results.

 Nadav holds an MS in Urban Planning from Pratt Institute in New York City and an MA in Public Policy from the Hebrew University of Jerusalem.
 Recent research has focused on urban forests and green infrastructure in New York City, through analyzing street tree canopy coverage, its relation to socioeconomic indicators, and its impact on urban heat island effect.

-Prior to joining C40 Naomi worked at Transport for London where she developed policies, strategies and projects that aim to increase and improve walking, cycling and public transport journeys.
+Prior to joining C40, Naomi worked at Transport for London where she developed policies, strategies and projects that increased and improved walking, cycling and public transport journeys.
 She also has four years’ experience working in the UK Parliament and a BA in Economics and French.

-Naomi is the Project Officer for Zero Emission Freight, working to support the Programme Manager in network activities and Technical Assistance projects.
+Naomi is the Senior Strategic Content and Partnerships Manager.
 Prior to joining C40, Naomi worked as a Research Assistant to an environmental consultant on food and agriculture policy in the UK, with a particular focus on agroecology and grasslands as a nature-based solution to climate change.
 Naomi holds an MSc in Environment and Development from the University of Edinburgh and a BA in English Literature and Spanish from the University of Birmingham.
 She is based in Edinburgh, Scotland.

 As C40’s City Engagement Manager for Air Quality, Natalia supports cities to take ambitious action to equitably improve air quality and health.